BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Getting started with E-Model building pipeline
 ==============================================

 This guide will walk you through the process of setting up the E-Model building pipeline and running it on your local machine or on a cluster using Slurm.
 The present folder has been designed to be used with Slurm (see `Running the example using Slurm`_).
 To understand the code better, we encourage you to read `Running the example locally`_.

 Note that despite the present explanation, building an e-model is not a trivial process, therefore, do not hesitate to contact this package authors for help to get you set up.

 Running the example locally
 ---------------------------

-This guide illustrates how to execute the example locally, focusing on the utilisation of the `EModel_pipeline <../../bluepyemodel/emodel_pipeline/emodel_pipeline.py>`_ class.
+This guide part illustrates how to execute the example locally (on your PC), focusing on utilising the `EModel_pipeline <../../bluepyemodel/emodel_pipeline/emodel_pipeline.py>`_ class.
 To ease the execution of the pipeline, we provide a Python script, ``pipeline.py``, designed to initialise and orchestrate various stages of the pipeline.
 This pipeline operates as a Python object, specifically an instance of the ``EModel_pipeline`` class.
 Herein, we will navigate through the various stages of the pipeline: extract, optimise, analyse and export, demonstrated using the L5PC model as a practical example.

 Configuration

+Configuration
 ~~~~~~~~~~~~~

-The main configuration file is referred to as "recipes" since it contains the recipe of how models should be built.
-Therefore, in an empty directory, usually named ``config``, you will need to create a file ``recipes.json``.
+The main configuration file is named “recipes” as it contains the ingredients to build the model.
+Therefore, in an empty directory, named ``config``, you need to create a file ``recipes.json``.
 Here is an example of a recipe for a L5PC model:

 .. code-block:: python